vinibiavatti1/SRestD/README.md

 Create a documentation for your API parsing your JSON specification easily.

 ## Getting Started
-Download the repository to a server like Apache, etc...
-Access the project editor by "<server>/editor.html" and start to create!
+1. Download the repository to a server like Apache, etc..;
+2. Access the project editor by "<server>/editor.html";
+3. Start to create!

 Editor: